mariadelmarm19/Masters-Thesis-Dwellings-Prices/README.md

 - [house_prices_I.Rmd](house_prices_I.Rmd) corresponds to sections **1.
 INTRODUCTION** and **2.
 ANALYSIS OF THE SITUATION**
 - [house_prices_II.Rmd](house_prices_II.Rmd) corresponds to section **3.
 DATA EXTRACTION AND PREPROCESSING**
 - [house_prices_III.Rmd](house_prices_III.Rmd) corresponds to section **4.
 MODELLING**
+The user will also find associated .html files.

 ## File structure
 In this repository the reader can find all necessary files to read and run the project.